paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 1. Power Automate can send back the answer to the original person using email.

 To run the bot.
-* Open the app folder: _cd app_ in a terminal window
+* Open the app folder: 'cd app' in a terminal window
-* Activate the Python environment with dependencies you installed earelier: _source venv/bin/activate_
+* Activate the Python environment with dependencies you installed earelier: 'source venv/bin/activate'
-* Run the script using _python bot_excel.py_
+* Run the script using 'python bot'excel.py'

 ## Run the Web Application
 The Web application addresses a wider range of business use cases than the bot - see the tabs on the left hand side of the screenshot below.

 To run the Web Application.
-* Open the app folder: _cd app_ in a terminal window
+* Open the app folder: 'cd app' in a terminal window
-* Activate the Python environment with dependencies you installed earelier: _source venv/bin/activate_
+* Activate the Python environment with dependencies you installed earelier: 'source venv/bin/activate'
-* Run Streamlit app to interact with documents local llm: _streamlit run app.py_
+* Run Streamlit app to interact with documents local llm: 'streamlit run app.py'
 * App available on http://localhost:8501

 ![Screenshot of Streamlit Web App](images/screenshot.jpg "Screenshot of Web App")